franklinobiukwu/sorting_algorithm/README.md

 # 0x1B.
 C - Sorting algorithms & Big O

 ## Description
 Explore the efficiency of sorting algorithms and analyze their performance with our Sorting Algorithms & Big O Project in C. Dive into the world of algorithms, implement various sorting techniques, and gain a deep understanding of Big O notation.
-This project is apart of the ALX Africe SE program for the Low-level programming & Algorithm - Data structures and Algorithms section.
+This project is apart of the ALX Africa SE program for the Low-level programming & Algorithm - Data structures and Algorithms section.

 ## Concepts